-Welcome to my guide to bird watching in the Forest of Dean, an area with a good choice of habitats to watch British birds and the opportunity to see something special.
+A guide to birdwatching in the Forest of Dean, an area with a wonderful choice of habitats to watch British birds.
+And also the opportunity to see something special.

-To wet your tweeting appetite you have the chance of seeing or photographing the following in the Forest Of Dean or the extended county of Gloucestershire
+To whet your birdwatching appetite, you have the chance of seeing or photographing the following in the Forest Of Dean or the extended county of Gloucestershire,

-- Kingfishers and heron can be seen when walking the banks of the River Wye.
+- You can see kingfishers and heron when walking the banks of the River Wye.

-Nagshead is a nature reserve located not far from Parkend in the heart of the forest.
+Nagshead is a nature reserve located close to Parkend in the forest.
 This is a great place to see a variety of species in their natural habitat throughout the seasons.

-The site includes ample car parking, toilets, a visitor centre and viewing points or hides to help observation.
-The site has a visitor centre that is open at the weekend from Easter until September.
-The site is open from dawn until dusk for visitors, the entrance fee is free but donations to the RSPB are very welcome.
+The site includes ample car parking, toilets, a visitor centre and viewing points or hides to help observe.
+RSPB Nagshead has a visitor centre that is open at the weekend from Easter until September.
+The site is open from dawn until dusk for visitors.
+The entrance fee is free, but donations to the RSPB are very welcome.

 Eagle-eyed spotters can see flycatchers and redstarts in the spring months or all three British species of woodpecker in the summer.
-Autumn at RSPB Nagshead enables you to see nuthatches and the winter brings goshawks and treecreepers.
+Autumn at RSPB Nagshead enables you to see nuthatches, and the winter brings goshawks and treecreepers.
 Other more common species hall RSPB Nagshead home too.
-Some of the stars of the site include;
+Some stars of the site include;

 - Wood Warbler